Skip to Main Content

 Studio & Location Knowledge

 ADs familiar with Estúdios Globo, Estúdios Quanta, and BigBox in São Paulo.
-They understand ANCINE registration, RioFilme cash rebate requirements, and coordinate with local film commissions across all major filming regions.
+They know ANCINE sign-ups, RioFilme cash rebates needs, and set up with local film commissions across all major filming regions.

 03.